blipjoy/lovelydrive/README.md

 ## About

 Lovely Drive pays homage to Desert Bus.
 You are a driver on a lonely desert highway with nothing but the wind rushing by and your chill tunes on the radio.
 Unfortunately, your transmission is stuck in reverse.
-But that won't let you stop you from enjoying this lovely day.
+But that won't stop you from enjoying this lovely day...

-The theme for js13k-2015 is "Reversed".
+Consider: the theme for js13k-2015 is "Reversed".
 If *Desert Bus* was the worst game ever made, and Lovely Drive is *Desert Bus in reverse*, then by that logic Lovely Drive is the *best game ever made*.

 ![Desktop screenshot](screenshots/desktop.png?raw=true "Desktop Screenshot")